google/pytype/README.md

     .:
     ~/repo2

-# Comma or space separated list of error names to ignore.
+# Comma or space-separated list of error names to ignore.
 disable =
     attribute-error
 ```